-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes [] No [X]

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
-Yes [X] No [
+Securities registered pursuant to Section 12(g) of the Act: None res [] NO [A] Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d l) of the Exchange Act.
+Yes [] No [X] Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 1 () months (or for such shorter period that the registrant was required to file such reports) and (2) has been subj ject to such filing requirements for the past 90 days.